In Tennessee, Voting for Biden Amid the Wreckage

 Tornadoes rolled through the state overnight, killing at least 25 people, including children, in Putnam, Benton, Wilson, and Davidson counties.
 Right here in East Nashville, the storm razed more than 30 businesses.

 I didn’t know, before I saw it here, that a tornado destroys with precision; that winds can rip a tree from its root and send it through the roof of one house while the house next door remains untouched, hardly a blade of grass bent out of place on the front lawn.
-But it’s true that a catastrophic thing happened here, and people died, and you can’t return to normal after that kind of storm.
+But it’s true that an awful thing happened here, and people died, and you can’t return to normal after that kind of storm.

 The weather, then, just hours later, was some kind of sick joke.
 Sun illuminated shards of life as it had been — bricks and glass from the windows of homes or the YMCA or the liquor store.
 Half of Basement East, a music venue, collapsed into itself, but not the half with the mural that reads I BELIEVE IN NASHVILLE.
 That seemed like a good omen, if you believe in such things, and at a time like this, you might be inclined to.
 The people who live here still live here.
 They crowded into the bars and the restaurants that survived.
 And they showed up to the polls to vote.